dzekelid/servers/_listings/postmark/serversserverid-delete-openapi.md

       - in: path
         name: serverid
         description: The ID of the Server that should be deleted
       - in: header
         name: X-Postmark-Account-Token
+        description: The token associated with the Account on which this request will operate
+      responses:
+        200:
+          description: OK
+      tags:
+      - Servers
+      - Serverid
+    get:
+      summary: Get a Server
+      description: Get a server.
+      operationId: getServerInformation
+      x-api-path-slug: serversserverid-get
+      parameters:
+      - in: path
+        name: serverid
+        description: The ID of the Server to get
+      - in: header
+        name: X-Postmark-Account-Token
+        description: The token associated with the Account on which this request will operate
+      responses:
+        200:
+          description: OK
+      tags:
+      - Servers
+      - Serverid
+    put:
+      summary: Edit a Server
+      description: Edit a server.
+      operationId: editServerInformation
+      x-api-path-slug: serversserverid-put
+      parameters:
+      - in: body
+        name: body
+        schema:
+          $ref: '#/definitions/holder'
+      - in: path
+        name: serverid
+        description: The ID of the Server to update
+      - in: header
+        name: X-Postmark-Account-Token
         description: The token associated with the Account on which this request will